-- 2.1 It is recommended that the Committee: - (a) note that as at 31 October 2024 the General Fund is projecting an overall overspend of £4.459m against the adjusted 2024/2025 Revenue Budget and the impact this has on the projected Council's General Fund Balances; - (b) note the budget adjustments totalling £4.992m and detailed in the second column of Appendix A as virements to the previously approved Revenue Budget; - (c) note that as at 31 October 2024 the Housing Revenue Account (HRA) is projecting an overspend of £3.000m against the adjusted HRA 2024/25 Revenue Budget and the impact this has on the element of the projected Renewal & Repair Fund balance earmarked to HRA; - (d) authorise the Executive Director of Corporate Services to: - (i) take steps to control in year spend to reduce the projected overspends including by limiting overtime, ceasing avoidable expenditure on supplies and services; - (ii) further review earmarked balances and; - (iii) in consultation with Corporate Leadership Team identify further financial recovery options. - (e) approve the further recovery actions totalling £1.479m set out in paragraph 3.2 and note if implemented this would reduce the above projected overspend to £2.980m; - (f) note the key strategic, operational and financial risks being faced by the Council outlined in Appendix B; - (g) notes the current position on Leisure and Culture Dundee (LACD), as set out in paragraph 7.1.
+- 2.1 It is recommended that the Committee: - (a) note that as at 30 September 2024 the General Fund is projecting an overall overspend of £5.276m against the adjusted 2024/2025 Revenue Budget and the impact this has on the projected Council's General Fund Balances; - (b) note the budget adjustments totalling £6.142m and detailed in the second column of Appendix A as virements to the previously approved Revenue Budget; - (c) note that as at 30 September 2024 the Housing Revenue Account (HRA) is projecting an overspend of £3.000m against the adjusted HRA 2024/25 Revenue Budget and the impact this has on the element of the projected Renewal & Repair Fund balance earmarked to HRA; - (d) authorise the Executive Director of Corporate Services to: - (i) take steps to control in year spend to reduce the projected overspends including by limiting overtime, ceasing avoidable expenditure on supplies and services; - (ii) further review earmarked balances and; - (iii) in consultation with Corporate Leadership Team identify further financial recovery options. - (e) note the key strategic, operational and financial risks being faced by the Council outlined in Appendix B; - (f) note that the Chief Executive and Executive Directors will continue to take appropriate steps to manage current and recurring revenue expenditure, including reviewing vacancies and any new recurring commitments, reducing expenditure and reviewing service provision; and - (g) notes the current position on Leisure and Culture Dundee (LACD), as set out in paragraph 7.1.